 written, verbal, or physical conduct directed against a student

-a.
-Places the student or school employee in reasonable fear
+1. Places a student or school employee in reasonable fear

 of harm to his or her person or damage to his or her property;

-b.
-Has the effect of substantially interfering with the
+2. Has the effect of substantially interfering with a

 student's educational performance, opportunities, or benefits; or